typedefs/typedefs.github.io/content/index.md

 ## What?

-Typedefs is a *formally verified*, programming language agnostic, algebraic datatype definition language.
+Typedefs is a programming language agnostic, algebraic datatype definition language.

+It is written in the [Idris](https://www.idris-lang.org/) programming language.

 ## Why?

-Existing tools lack algebraic structure and as such cause a lot of incidental complexity, especially when used in more principled settings such as *proof assistants* or *purely functional programming languages*.
+Existing tools ([protobuf](https://developers.google.com/protocol-buffers/), [thrift](https://thrift.apache.org)) lack algebraic structure and as such cause a lot of incidental complexity, especially when used in more principled settings such as *proof assistants* or *purely functional programming languages*.

 ## When?